 If there is one thing I hate about Goblin Slayer, it would be how insensitively it handled its first episode.
-That might sound odd after I praised its controversial, dark fantasy themes in my review, so allow me to clarify:
+That might sound odd after I praised its controversial, dark fantasy themes in my review.
+So allow me to clarify…

 “I’m not saving the world.
 I just kill goblins.”
 Rumor has it that, in a certain guild in the middle of nowhere, there is an extraordinary man who has climbed all the way to the Silver rank just by killing goblins.
-At the same guild, a priestess who’s just become a new adventurer has formed her first party… and the man who ends up rescuing that party when they get into trouble is none other than the Goblin Slayer. -Crunchyroll
+At the same guild, a priestess who’s just become a new adventurer has formed her first party… and the man who ends up rescuing that party when they get into trouble is none other than the Goblin Slayer.” -Crunchyroll

 A young priestess has formed her first adventuring party, but almost immediately they find themselves in distress.
 It’s the Goblin Slayer who comes to their rescue–a man who’s dedicated his life to the extermination of all goblins, by any means necessary.
-And when rumors of his feats begin to circulate, there’s no telling who might come calling next… -Anilist
+And when rumors of his feats begin to circulate, there’s no telling who might come calling next…” -Anilist

-I don’t feel that rape should be banned as a storytelling theme in anime and I don’t feel it personally affects me, but I sympathize with people who do feel that way and who are affected.
+I don’t feel that rape should be banned as a storytelling theme in anime.
+I also don’t feel it personally affects me, but I sympathize with people who do feel that way and who are affected.
 While I don’t want to see this type of content removed, I do want to see it clearly communicated and labeled.
 It’s not often that a show displays rape as visually as it’s done in Goblin Slayer, but even lesser examples of it can be extraordinarily shocking to people.
-Age ratings and content warnings were commonplace in the days of physical media, and I feel that it only makes sense that these make the transition to the digital age of streaming as well.
-Rape is not spoiler that should be hidden unless you opt-in on getting that information.
+Age ratings and content warnings were commonplace in the days of physical media, and I feel that it only makes sense that these make the transition to the digital age as well.
+Rape is not a spoiler that should be hidden unless you opt-in on getting that information.